KaiHelli/poe-it/README.md

   - `mysql2-promise` - Used for the interaction with the MySQL database.
   - `argon2` - Used for secure hashing of passwords with salt and pepper.
   - `apidoc` - Used to document the features of the api.
+  - `nodemon` - Used to automatically restart the node server on file change.

 ### Installing new dependencies: